ethereum/consensus-specs/specs/core/1_shard-data-chains.md

 For a `ShardBlockHeader` object `header` to be processed by a node the following conditions must be met:

-* The `header.previous_block_root` is the hash a of `ShardBlock` that has been processed and accepted.
+* The `header.previous_block_root` is the root of `ShardBlock` that has been processed and accepted.
-* The `header.beacon_chain_reference` is the hash of a `BeaconBlock` in the canonical beacon chain with slot less than or equal to `header.slot`.
+* The `header.beacon_chain_root` is the root of a `BeaconBlock` in the canonical beacon chain with slot less than or equal to `header.slot`.
-* The `header.beacon_chain_reference` is equal to or a descendant of the `beacon_chain_reference` specified in the `ShardBlock` pointed to by `header.previous_block_root`.
+* The `header.beacon_chain_root` is equal to or a descendant of the `beacon_chain_root` specified in the `ShardBlock` pointed to by `header.previous_block_root`.
 * The `ShardBlock` object `shard_block` with the same root as `header` has been downloaded.

 The fork choice rule for any shard is LMD GHOST using the shard chain attestations of the persistent committee and the beacon chain attestations of the crosslink committee currently assigned to that shard, but instead of being rooted in the genesis it is rooted in the block referenced in the most recent accepted crosslink (i.e. `state.crosslinks[shard].shard_block_root`).
-Only blocks whose `beacon_chain_reference` is the block in the main beacon chain at the specified `slot` should be considered.
+Only blocks whose `beacon_chain_root` is the block in the main beacon chain at the specified `slot` should be considered.
 (If the beacon chain skips a slot, then the block at that slot is considered to be the block in the beacon chain at the highest slot lower than a slot.)

 ### Shard attestation processing

-Given a `shard_attestation` let `state` be the `BeaconState` referred to by `shard_attestation.header.beacon_chain_reference` and run `verify_shard_attestation(state, shard_attestation)`.
+Given a `shard_attestation` let `state` be the `BeaconState` referred to by `shard_attestation.header.beacon_chain_root` and run `verify_shard_attestation(state, shard_attestation)`.

 ```python
 def verify_shard_attestation(state: BeaconState, shard_attestation: ShardAttestation) -> None: